duan2071/tof_process_public/box_measure/README.md

 Please watch the live demo video to see an example of how the camera and the box should be placed.
 [Demo video](https://www.youtube.com/watch?v=G-9UfaZXUCk)

 ### Run the box measure app.
-There are two applications available.
+There are two applications available (Box Measure FX is not availible on PC).
 - Box Measure v0.5 is intended to be used with the AD-96TOF1-EBZ camera module
 - Box Measure FX v0.5 is intended to be used with the AD-FXTOF1-EBZ camera module